What is a Misdemeanor & How LongDoes It Stay On Your Record?

 Rights and Defense Strategies for Misdemeanor Charges

-When charged with a misdemeanor, individuals have specific rights and options for defense that are crucial to understand.
+When charged with a misdemeanor, individuals have important rights and defenses.
+They must understand these.
 Here’s an overview of those rights and some common defense strategies.

 Rights of Individuals Charged with a Misdemeanor

 1. Right to Remain Silent: You must remain silent and not incriminate yourself.
-It’s important to exercise this right, especially during police questioning, until you have legal representation.
+It’s vital to use this right during police questioning, until you have a lawyer.

 2. Right to Legal Representation: You are entitled to an attorney.
 The court may appoint a public defender if you cannot afford one.